 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Most species are winter growers, summer dormant, and bloom early, often in late fall to early winter.
-Seeds are formed in a 3 angled (papery) capsule which as it dries elongates and easily lifts out or is detached to disperse the seeds.
-Summer dormant plants will come out of dormancy on their own in the fall even when water is not given.
+Seeds are formed in a 3-angled (papery) capsule, which, as it dries, elongates, easily lifts out, or is detached to disperse the seeds.
+Summer dormant plants will come out of dormancy on their own in the fall, even when water is not given.
 Massonia species have perennial roots, but they are not as picky about losing them as members of the Amaryllidaceae.
 Repotting can be done any time, but probably best right before they come into growth.
 A dry dormancy is required.

 - Back to genus Massonia

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.